Your Position: Home > Consumer Electronics > OEM's Guide to Design for Manufacturing for Injection ...

 • Pack Pressure

-• Material data sheet with specifications sourced from the material supplier, e.g., ExxonMobil.
-(DFM should include guidance from the CM on resin raw material and other raw materials selection to meet the project&#;s plastic component requirements.)
+• Material datasheet with specifications from the material supplier (e.g., ExxonMobil).
+The DFM process should include guidance from the CM on selecting resin and other raw materials to meet the requirements of the project’s plastic components.)

-• A section covering each parameter that was tested in the simulation, presenting simulation results.
-A full list of parameters can be found in the checklist for DFM in plastic injection molding below.
+• A section addressing each parameter tested in the simulation with accompanying results.
+A complete list of parameters can be found in the checklist for DFM in plastic injection molding below.

-• Multiple sections comparing the results of different variables introduced in the simulation and the results achieved, for example, comparison of various packing pressures and the resulting sink marks, hot spots, and voids
+• Multiple sections comparing results from various alterations in the simulation (e.g., varying packing pressures and their effect on sink marks, hot spots, and voids).

-• A summary of concerns that arose from the simulation
+• A summary of concerns arising from the simulation.

-• A summary of the recommendations and remedies that the contract manufacturer recommends to complete the design for manufacturability process.
+• A summary of recommendations and solutions provided by the contract manufacturer to finalize the DFM process.

-Often the DFM process continues with use of 3D printing (additive manufacturing) to carry out prototyping and creation of parts for the OEM to test.
-As needed, portions of the DFM simulation described above can be repeated, along with prototyping and testing, until the product is ready for manufacture.
+Frequently, the DFM process extends to utilizing 3D printing (additive manufacturing) for prototyping and creating parts for the OEM to test.
+Necessary parts of the DFM simulations may be reiterated alongside prototyping and testing until the product reaches readiness for manufacturing.

-Defects that occur in plastic injection molding can be caused by flaws in part design, mold design, material temperature, injection pressure and cooling time &#; nearly all of which can be anticipated and avoided by engaging in DFM.
+Defects in plastic injection molding can often be attributed to flaws in part design, mold design, material temperature, injection pressure, and cooling duration—all of which can frequently be predicted and prevented through DFM.

-The most common plastic injection molding problems include:
+Typical issues encountered in plastic injection molding include:

 Flash